Bh-an/Kubernetes-cluster-terraform/README.md

 # IAC Kubernetes cluster

 - The terraform modules create supporting infrastructure for a kube cluster like VPC's, RDS, Peering connection, bucket etc
-- The script the kOps library to setup kube cluster configuration into terraform which can then be applied onto previously created resources
+- The create_cluster script uses the kOps library to setup kube cluster configuration into terraform which can then be applied onto previously created resources

 ## To set up networking and other aws resources: